anonicmlauthor2026/rebuttal-pseudolabel-uda-experiments/README.md

 **Paper:** *Pseudo-Labeling for Unsupervised Domain Adaptation with Kernel GLMs* (ICML 2026 Submission)

-This anonymous repository contains the code and reproducible scripts for the additional experiments conducted during the author rebuttal phase.
+This anonymous repository contains the code and reproducible scripts for the original and additional experiments conducted during the author rebuttal phase.
 These experiments empirically validate the theoretical claims made in the manuscript and address specific reviewer questions regarding baselines and hyperparameter behavior under covariate shift.

 ## Repository Structure